vincenowell4/KSV-Software/docs/ProjectManagement/UserStories/VA83_Vote_Analytics.md

 3. Create vote analytics html page
 4. Add Vote Analytics title to html vote analytics page
 5. Create vm for vote analytics page
-6. Add vote title to vm, and set it in create controller with passed in vote id
+6. Add vote title and description to vm, and set it in create controller with passed in vote id
+7. Create Analytics JS file
+8. Add this "<script type="text/javascript" src="https://www.gstatic.com/charts/loader.js"></script>" to layout.cshtml in head to use for charts (following example from: https://bbbootstrap.com/snippets/bootstrap-5-pie-44492646)
+9.

 7. To create the pie chart I will be following the steps from this micr doc: https://docs.microsoft.com/en-us/aspnet/web-pages/overview/data/7-displaying-data-in-a-chart
 8. Start by creating an array of the voting options - create a method in VoteOption repo that returns array of strings of the voting options for the passed in created vote id
 9. Test this new repo method